 3. Sugar Interferes With Immune Function

-Animal studies have shown that sugar suppresses immune response.
+Animal studies have shown that sugar suppresses the immune system response.

 4. A High-Sugar Diet Often Results In Chromium Deficiency

-If you consume a lot of sugar and other refined carbohydrates, you probably don’t get enough of the trace mineral chromium, and one of chromium’s main functions is to help regulate blood sugar.
+If you consume a lot of sugar and other refined carbohydrates, you probably don’t get enough of the trace mineral called chromium, and one of its main functions is to help regulate the level of sugar in the blood.
 Chromium is found in a variety of animal foods, seafood and plant foods.
-Refining starches and other carbohydrates rob these foods of their chromium supplies so think wholegrain!
+Refining starches and other carbohydrates rob these foods of their chromium supplies, so think wholegrain!

 6. Sugar Causes Tooth Decay